vickgoodman/infra/tools/beman-tidy/docs/dev-guide.md

 * Always add at least 3 test cases for each check.
   * `valid`: The test case for the valid case.
   * `invalid`: The test case for the invalid case.
-  * `fix_invalid`: The test case for the fix invalid case.
+  * `fix_inplace`: The test case for the fix invalid case.
 If the fix is not (yet) implementable, add a `@pytest.mark.skip(reason="NOT implemented")` decorator to track the progress.

 ## Changing dependencies